-Pastor Heather Bailes Baker has come to us as of July 1, 2016.
+Pastor Heather Bailes Baker has been at the United Methodist Church of Osterville since July 1, 2016.
 We’ve asked her 12 questions that will help you get to know her better.

 Get to know Pastor Heather Bailes Baker.